ni/grpc-device/README.md

 For more detailed information on the server and API design refer to the [wiki](https://github.com/ni/grpc-device/wiki).

 ## Supported NI drivers
+Indicates the most recent driver version used to test builds of the current source.
+Supported driver versions for specific releases will be found in the release notes for that version.

 |NI Driver|Version Tested (Windows)|Version Tested (Linux) &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|Version Tested (Linux RT)|
 | :------------------------ | :------| :------------ | :------------ |